 After the birth of their third child in the 1760s, the family moved and built a house near present day Markham, a frontier town on the banks of Goose Creek.
 The house was known as The Hollow.
 It measured 16 x 20 feet with two rooms on the first floor and two in the loft.
 Here the next seven children were born which resulted in two parents and ten children living in four small rooms.
 By 1773 Marshall had accumulated wealth and purchased an estate near North Cobbler Mountain.

-Thomas Marshall represented Fauquar County in the House of Burgesses during the 1860s and 1870s.
+Thomas Marshall represented Fauquier County in the House of Burgesses during the 1760s and 1770s.
 When he died in 1802 Colonel Thomas Marshall owned more than 200,000 acres in Virginia and Kentucky.
 The chief justice of the U.S. Supreme Court, John Marshall, was the oldest of his fifteen children.
 Both father and son participated in most of the principle battles of the Revolutionary War.

 Lemuel Shattuck in his History of the Town of Concord speaks of the Minots as a distinguished family going back to Thomas Minot, secretary to the Abbot of Walden in Essex.
 His son George Minot, born in 1594, came to New England and was among the first settlers of Dorchester, Massachusetts.
 George had four sons with one son named John (1628-1669).
 John Minot also had four sons, one of whom was named James born 1653.
 James Minot attended Harvard College.
 In 1680 he moved to Concord, Massachusetts.
 Shattuck tells further how “James preached in Stow, Massachusetts, in 1685 for twelve shillings six pence per day, one half cash, one half Indian corn.”
 Also that, “James practiced physic, was a captain, justice of the peace, representative to the Massachusetts ‘General Court,’ or House of Representatives, and was eminently a useful man.”
 He died in 1735.